-The Certificate Only-Option Program (COOP) is a graduate certificate designed for those individuals who have completed an accredited bachelors degree and wish to obtain their K-8 teaching certificate in the state of Alaska.
+THE PROGRAM AREA: The Certificate Only-Option Program (COOP) is a graduate certificate designed for those individuals who have completed an accredited bachelors degree and wish to obtain their K-8 teaching certificate in the state of Alaska.
 The program is a hybrid delivery model combining distant education with on campus intensives and supervised classroom practicums.
 The program is in APU’s Institute for Culture and Environment.
 Other undergraduate degrees offered through the Institute are Liberal Studies, Marine and Environmental Science, and Outdoor Studies.

 DUTIES OF THE POSITION: The contract carries a 9-month teaching load of 24 credit hours per year (typically, 2-3 courses per semester with some release for CO-OP Director).
 Teaching assignments span education methods and teacher preparation including curriculum instruction/evaluation, early literacy, classroom management, partnerships, and differentiated instruction.
 Course assignments are based upon expertise and needs of the program.
 Responsibilities also include: mentoring and advising students; coordinating of practicum and internships with school districts; assisting with recruitment of faculty and students; and coordinating education accreditation processes.
 All faculty are encouraged to develop scholarship or creative work in their chosen field.
 Faculty are expected to participate in assessment, curriculum development, and university committees, as well as other service to the university and broader community.

-Assistant or Associate Professor.
+RANK AND SALARY: Assistant or Associate Professor.
 Salary is dependent upon educational preparation and experience, and is proscribed by a university-wide salary range.
 APU is a non-tenure college; faculty are eligible for multi-year appointments after initial contracts.

-Please complete the Application for Employment – up through the “How did you hear about us?” section as well as the Background Check forms.
+APPLICATION PROCESS & DEADLINE: Please complete the Application for Employment – up through the “How did you hear about us?” section as well as the Background Check forms.
 The rest of the form may be skipped, as education and experience will be included in your Curriculum Vitae (CV).
 The Equal Opportunity Self Report is optional.
 Please upload your CV (in a .txt, .doc, .docx, or .pdf) at the end of the application form.
 Additional documents, noted below, should be emailed to email@example.com .
 If your CV exceeds 4 MB, please include it with the other documents.

 Alaska Pacific University is an EEO/ADA EmployerApply Online